Riley (film): Production

-The film is Howard's feature film debut and is semi-autobiographical, with the film being based on his own experience as a student athlete.
-It was crowdfunded with the help of Seed&Spark and principal photography took place in April 2022, in and around East County, San Diego.
+Riley was Benjamin Howard's feature film debut and it was inspired by his experiences as a student athlete.
+Howard, who is from East County, San Diego, said many sequences were filmed in places formative to his upbringing, including Mt.
+Helix Park.
+It was crowdfunded through Seed&Spark and was filmed in April 2022.

+Howard described the range of colors in the film as a reflection of multiple character emotions and experiences.
+Shades of blue and light gray were used when Riley felt happy, while neutral and warmer tones mirrored his unfavorable or gloomy feelings.

 Release

 Riley held its world premiere at Calgary International Film Festival on September 24, 2023.
-The US premiere took place at Bend Film Festival in Bend, Oregon.
+The American premiere took place at Bend Film Festival in Bend, Oregon.
 It later screened at San Diego Film Week, Sedona International Film Festival, San Luis Obispo International Film Festival, and Florida Film Festival.

-The European premiere was held at BFI Flare: London LGBTIQ+ Film Festival in 2024.
+In 2024, it screened at BFI Flare: London LGBTIQ+ Film Festival.
+It was released on video on demand on January 14, 2025, and was distributed by Dark Star Pictures.

+It is also available in Asia on GagaOOLala.

 Reception

 Critical response

-Vidal Dcosta at The Movie Buff gave the film an A+ claiming it "excels at tackling multiple issues that plague the protagonist."
-Ris Fatah at Queerguru scored the film 9/10 and said "Howard's feature-length drama is an impressive, authentic debut."
-Rich Cline at Shadows on the Wall scored it 4 out of 5, saying "as the drama gets increasingly serious, the film grabs hold powerfully.
+Vidal Dcosta of The Movie Buff gave the film an A+ and wrote that it "excels at tackling multiple issues that plague the protagonist" both on and off the field.
+Ris Fatah of Queerguru wrote that "Howard's feature-length drama is an impressive, authentic debut."
+Neil Baker at Cinerama Film praised the screenplay as it "captures a realism rarely seen in coming-out movies."

+Rich Cline of Shadows on the Wall rated it 4 out of 5, saying "as the drama gets increasingly serious, the film grabs hold powerfully.
 So even if things begin to turn a bit melodramatic, there's truth in the way the story plays out."
+Cline also wrote that "there's nothing particularly new here, as these themes are frequently explored on-screen."

-Neil Baker at Cinerama Film praised the screenplay as it "captures a realism rarely seen in coming-of-age, coming-out movies."
-Josh Winning at Radio Times scored it 3 out of 5 saying it has "sincere and beautifully shot exploration of young people figuring out their place in the world."
+Josh Winning of Radio Times rated it 3 out of 5, writing that it "does hit a lot of the expected beats of a gay coming-out story."
+He added that "it makes up for any lack of originality with its sincere and beautifully shot exploration of young people figuring out their place in the world."